nwchemgit/nwchem-wiki/Excited-State-Calculations.md

-first invokes DFT module for a ground-state calculation (regardless of whether the calculations uses a HF reference as in CIS or TDHF or a DFT functional), and hence there is no need to perform a separate ground-state DFT calculation prior to calling a TDDFT task.
+first invokes DFT module for a ground-state calculation (regardless of whether the calculations uses a HF reference as in CIS or TDHF or a DFT functional), and hence there is no need to perform a separate ground-state DFT calculation prior to calling a `TDDFT` task.
 When no second argument of the task directive is given, a single-point excitation energy calculation will be assumed.
 For geometry optimizations, it is usually necessary to specify the target excited state and its irreducible representation it belongs to.
-See the subsections TARGET and TARGETSYM for more detail.
+See the subsections (`TARGET` and `TARGETSYM`](#target-and-targetsym---the-target-root-and-its-symmetry) for more detail.

-Individual parameters and keywords may be supplied in the TDDFT input block.
+Individual parameters and keywords may be supplied in the `TDDFT` input block.
 The syntax is:
 ```
  TDDFT